Sudanese Encyclopedia of Tribes and Genealogies: Background

 Qasim's encyclopaedia had its origins in the mid-1980s when he was collecting material for two of his other contributions, Halfayat al-Muluk, which is a regional biographical dictionary of the Halfaya region north of Khartoum, and Qamus al-lahja al-'ammiya fil-Sudan, 'A Dictionary of Sudanese Arabic'.
 Among those who appreciated the value of this indispensable source for Sudanese studies was R.S.
 O'Fahey, who followed its forms in writing Sudanese personal, tribal and place names.

 Having revised and published these two works, Qasim began to plan for a project with a wider scope.
 His encyclopaedia appeared after more than ten years of active research and preparation.

-There has been no shortage of studies on tribes, genealogies and noteworthy persons and place names in the Sudan.
+There has been no shortage of studies on tribes, genealogies and noteworthy persons and place names in Sudan.
 Much research has been done during the past decades.
 The results, however, are scattered and often inaccessible.
 As Heather J. Sharkey points out, Richard Leslie Hill felt this problem a long time ago, when he said in the preface to the second edition of his Biographical dictionary of the Sudan, "Little books are born in the Sudan by the dozen, without imprints without date, even without title page.
 They circulate for a brief season and die without trace."